orangedaisy/bshowco/uses.md

 new pages so that we can always reference back to previous items.
 I have already used it to much success for a couple of new features at work, and am excited about making it an ever-growing part of my workflow.

+### Spotify

+Google killed Google Play Music, so I moved over to Spotify.
+Most of my music seems to be here and the [Spotify Connect](https://www.spotify.com/us/connect/) feature is pretty slick, so I suppose I've come out ahead.
+I'm not a big snob on music services and the quality of audio they deliver, so long as I can listen to the things I'm interested in.

 ### Miscellaneous